Release tight calves with Myo-Yin Yoga

 Through compression of these tissues, we squeeze fluids out like you would with a sponge and upon release, fluids get re-distributed and pulled back in.
 This is beneficial for hydration and release of toxins that have been trapped in the tissues.

 When rolling we also improve circulation of blood and stimulate lymph flow.
-Self-MFR can reduce adhesions between different layers of tissue which maintains or improves healthy gliding of these layers - crucial for our range of movement.
+Self-MFR can reduce adhesions (think of velcro like tissue structures) between different layers of tissue which maintains or improves healthy gliding of these layers - crucial for our range of movement.
 An antidote to stiffness!

 Here is how to roll and release tight calves (see video below):